 - 2. Computer Room Heat Recovery.
-This proposed change would add a prescriptive requirement in Section 140.9(a) to require heat recovery for computer rooms in new buildings meeting one of the following conditions: - Buildings with a total ITE design load exceeding 50 kW and with a design heating load exceeding 200,000 Btu/hr where the heating zones are within 50 feet of a computer room. - Buildings with a total ITE design load and heating design load exceeding the combination of values listed below. - For climate zones 1, 2, 3, 4, 5, 11, 12, 13, 14, and 16: total ITE design load exceeding 200 kW and design heating load greater than 4,000,000 Btu/hr; or total ITE design load exceeding 500 kW and design heating load greater than 2,500,000 Btu/hr. - For climate zones 6, 7, 8, 9, 10, or 15: total ITE design load exceeding 300 kW and design heating load greater than 5,000,000 Btu/hr.

-- 3. UPS Efficiency.
+This proposed change would add a prescriptive requirement in Section 140.9(a) to require heat recovery for computer rooms in new buildings meeting with a total ITE design load and heating design load exceeding the combination of values listed below and with an annual heating load of at least 1,400 hours per year. - For Climate Zones 1, 2, 3, 4, 5, 11, 12, 13, 14, and 16: total ITE design load exceeding 200 kW and design heating load greater than 4,000,000 Btu/hr; or total ITE design load exceeding 500 kW and design heating load greater than 2,500,000 Btu/hr. - For Climate Zones 6, 7, 8, 9, 10, or 15: total ITE design load exceeding 300 kW and design heating load greater than 5,000,000 Btu/hr. - 3.
+UPS Efficiency.
 This proposed change would add a prescriptive requirement in Section 140.9(a) for UPSs serving computer rooms to have a minimum efficiency matching ENERGY STAR Version 2.0 efficiency and testing requirements. - 4.
 Power Usage Effectiveness (PUE) Monitoring.
 This proposed change would add a prescriptive requirement in Section 140.9(a) for computer rooms exceeding 2,000 kW ITE design load to have power usage effectiveness (PUE) monitoring.